drizzt536/files/MATLAB/erau-egr115-final-project/README.md

 - `latexmk -pdf -pdflatex="pdflatex -c-style-errors -interaction=nonstopmode -halt-on-error" -shell-escape ./proposal.tex`

 To recompute `report.pdf`, run the following in any terminal:
-- `latexmk -pdf -pdflatex="pdflatex -c-style-errors -interaction=nonstopmode -halt-on-error" -shell-escape ./report.tex` in a terminal
+- `latexmk -pdf -pdflatex="pdflatex -c-style-errors -interaction=nonstopmode -halt-on-error" -shell-escape ./report.tex`

 NOTE: `svg_color_tfm.m` is a standalone file and does not require anything else to run properly (except for sometimes when it requires `magick.exe`).